max-heller/mdbook-pandoc/README.md

 | [Rust Reference](https://doc.rust-lang.org/reference/) | [PDF](https://github.com/max-heller/mdbook-pandoc/releases/latest/download/rendered-rust-reference.pdf) |
 | [Rust Compiler Development Guide](https://rustc-dev-guide.rust-lang.org/) | [PDF](https://github.com/max-heller/mdbook-pandoc/releases/latest/download/rendered-rustc-dev-guide.pdf) |

-#### Rendering to PDF
+### Rendering to PDF

 - When `mdbook-pandoc` was initially written, existing `mdbook` LaTeX backends ([`mdbook-latex`](https://crates.io/crates/mdbook-latex), [`mdbook-tectonic`](https://crates.io/crates/mdbook-tectonic)) were not mature enough to render much besides the simplest books due to hand-rolling the markdown->LaTeX conversion step.
-  `mdbook-pandoc`, on the other hand, outsources this difficult step to pandoc, inheriting its maturity and configurability.
+  `mdbook-pandoc`, on the other hand, delegates this difficult step to pandoc, inheriting its maturity and configurability.
 - "Print to PDF"-based backends like [`mdbook-pdf`](https://crates.io/crates/mdbook-pdf) are more mature, but produce less aesthetically-pleasing PDFs.
   Additionally, `mdbook-pdf` does not support intra-document links or generating a table of contents without using a [forked version of mdbook](https://github.com/rust-lang/mdBook/pull/1738).

-#### Rendering to other formats
+### Rendering to other formats

-- By outsourcing most of the rendering process to pandoc, `mdbook-pandoc` in theory supports many different output formats.
+- By delegating most of the difficult rendering work to pandoc, `mdbook-pandoc` supports [numerous output formats](https://pandoc.org/MANUAL.html#option--to).
   Most of these have not been tested, so feedback on how it performs on non-PDF formats is very welcome!